'LAND OF ICE' - SOUTH ICELAND WINTER PHOTO WORKSHOP - DEC 27th 2014 - JAN 3rd 2015, JAN 5th-12th, 2015

 Svínafellsjökull Ice Cave

-We'll head out early in the morning and shoot the sunrise in the beautiful Skaftafell national park, where immense ice fields, glaciers and ice caves await. after spending a few hours there, we'll drive to our next station of Svínafellsjökull for more crazy ice scenery.
-By evening we'll be arriving at the glacier lagoon, where an amazing buffet traditional dinner made of local products will await to satisfy our hungry bellies!
+We'll head out early in the morning and shoot the sunrise in the beautiful Skaftafell national park, where immense ice fields, glaciers and ice caves await.
+After spending a few hours there, we'll drive to Jökulsárlón, the glacier lagoon, where we'll settle for 3 nights.

-Jökulsárlón is a fantastic spot for shooting the aurora, so if there are good aurora conditions, we'll drive back to the lagoon for an awesome night-time experiecne.
+the Jökulsárlón area is one of the most scenic in Iceland, and perhaps in the world.
+Ever-changing ice, soft pink light, mountains, lagoons and much more.
+It's also is a fantastic spot for shooting the northern lights, so if there are good conditions, we'll drive back to the lagoon for an awesome night-time experiecne.

 A stunning, spiral-shaped ice cave in Vatnajokull

 after a big breakfast, we'll head out to the glacier lagoon, perhaps Iceland's most iconic site.
-The lagoon holds endless photo opportunities, and we will be able to achieve incredible results whatever the conditions.
+The lagoon holds endless photo opportunities, and we will be able to achieve fascinting results under various conditions.
 Every day here is something different, be it clear, cloudy, snowy or any other weather.
 Truly a magical place.

 For sunset we'll head to the glacier beach.
 The beach is an amazing sight to behold, pitch-black sand with thousands of crystal-clear icebergs spread all over it.
 After shooting the sunset, we'll get back to the hotel for another satisfying dinner.
 Again, if there are good aurora conditions, we'll head to the lagoon and make another effort shooting this wonder of nature.